mattwach/matrix_clock/README.md

 The clock has two buttons on it's side: "set" and "increment".

-   * If you press the set button once, the clock will show the current hours as numbers.
-You can use the "increment" button to change the hour.
+   * If you press the *set* button once, the clock will show the current hours as numbers.
+You can use the *increment* button to change the hour.
-   * If you press the set button again, the clock will show the current minutes.
-You can use the "increment" button to change the minute.
+   * If you press the *set* button again, the clock will show the current minutes.
+You can use the *increment* button to change the minute.
-   * If you press the set button a third time, the clock will return to showing the matrix display
+   * If you press the *set* button a third time, the clock will return to showing the matrix display

 > You can also set the clock via the USB connection.